Skip to content

 Comments

-MJ - January 18, 2021
+Anonymous - January 18, 2021

 I am very sorry to hear this; the shock is still difficult for you to manage, no doubt.
 In business, even when you may feel at your lowest ebb, the most positive ideas are born, ever evolving, improving and making you stronger.
 It is character building and gives us what we need to keep going and be better than the rest.
 Be happy and a reason will come along :-)

-Nick - January 18, 2021
+Anonymous - January 18, 2021

 Well I’ve found them too.
 Brazen pair of idiots.
 Right down to a post on their Instagram “thanks for supporting us through a difficult year…” aye right.
 Having to do all I can to not cause you hassles and post obscenities to their page!!!